pexip/terraform-provider-pexip/README.md

-> **Beta Notice:** This Terraform provider is currently in Beta and is not recommended for production deployments.
-Please use with caution.
+> **Notice:** This terraform repository is no longer in use.
+The terraform provider has been renamed and moved to [terraform-provider-infinity](https://github.com/pexip/terraform-provider-infinity).

 # Terraform Provider for Pexip Infinity